 Mechanical themes were also an important inspiration for Dove’s work.
 He often drew upon the shapes of gears, barges, sewing machines, cars, tugboats, and motor parts.

-Dove’s work was exhibited at Alfred Stieglitz’s (1864-1946) various galleries—291, Intimate Gallery, and An American Place—starting in 1910.
-Through this representation, he caught the attention of Duncan Phillips, founder of the Phillips Collection in Washington, D. C., who henceforth became a prominent lifelong patron of Dove’s, and served as a significant lifeline for the struggling artist.
+Beginning in 1910, Dove’s work was exhibited at Alfred Stieglitz’s (1864-1946) various galleries: 291, Intimate Gallery, and An American Place.
+Through this representation, he caught the attention of Duncan Phillips, founder of the Phillips Collection in Washington, DC, who henceforth became a prominent lifelong patron of Dove’s, and served as a significant lifeline for the struggling artist.
 Phillips supported him through a generous annual stipend and his first solo exhibition in 1937.

 The abstract art that Dove created was ahead of its time, and therefore served to the artist's detriment.
 With the exception of a few vocal advocates like O’Keeffe and Phillips, abstract art did not have a supportive audience in the United States until after it became popular in Europe.
 Like many artists, Dove was not given his due until after his death.

-Entry written by Bailey Pfohl, 2016 Walt Reed Distinguished Scholar Intern
+This artist's biography was written by Bailey Pfohl, 2016 Walt Reed Distinguished Scholar Intern.

 Hammond, Sarah and Teresa O'Toole.
 "Dove/O'Keeffe: Circles of Influence."
 Antiques & Fine Art Magazine.
 Summer 2009. http://www.antiquesandfineart.com/articles/article.cfm?request=961